JetBrains/kotlin-multiplatform-dev-docs/topics/compose-rtl.md

 You can explicitly set the layout direction for an entire app or individual components, overriding the system's default locale-based layout behavior.

-To exclude an element from automatic mirroring, use `LayoutDirection.Rtl` or `LayoutDirection.Ltr` to enforce a specific orientation:
+To exclude an element from automatic mirroring and enforce a specific orientation, you can use `LayoutDirection.Rtl` or `LayoutDirection.Ltr`.
+To specify a layout direction within a scope, use the `CompositionLocalProvider()`, which ensures the layout direction applies to all child components in the composition:

 ```kotlin
 CompositionLocalProvider(LocalLayoutDirection provides LayoutDirection.Ltr) {